 One method of paying off debt is the avalanche method, where you pay off obligations with the highest interest rates first.
 This saves you money on compound interest.
 Another option is the snowball system, in which you pay off the smallest debt first while making minimum payments on the others.
 Then, once that is paid off, you roll what you were paying on that into the next-smallest, and so forth.

-Financial experts recommend spending between 5%-10% of your monthly income on healthcare.
-Depending on your medical needs, you may need to allocate more room in this category.[8]
+Healthcare accounted for approximately 8% of total household expenditures in 2023, according to the Bureau of Labor Statistics.
+[4] Depending on your medical needs, you may need to allocate more room in this budget category.

 Miscellaneous expenses are those that aren’t easy to categorize and might be very specific to your lifestyle.

-In a miscellaneous budget category, you might include expenses related to a hobby or child support payments.
+In a miscellaneous budget category, you might include expenses related to a hobby or a one-time occurrence that you didn’t plan for.

 Some expenses might be easier to adjust than others.
-The important thing is not to forget to include items that don’t fall neatly into any specific category, as they’re still expenses you should consider.
+The important thing is not to forget to include items that don’t fall neatly into any specific category, as they’re still expenses you should consider and may fit in this category for a given year or time period.

 Under the 50-30-20 method, you earmark 50% of your after-tax income for necessities, set aside 30% for your wants, and direct 20% toward savings and debt repayments.
 This enables you to create larger categories for a more general budget because you don’t need to be as detailed, but you can still determine where your money is going, broadly speaking.